na-na-hi/renget/archive/smgenlorePh2P2.md

    ***CONQUEST MAP INTERLUDE 4: CHRISTMAS SPECIAL LOL** - For the final change of the living Conquest map during Season 8 ~~aside from the usual custom SPL additions in the last patch of the season~~, this alteration saw the entirety of the Conquest covered in a blanket of snow, with an accompanying overcast snowstorm acting as the skybox.*

    *Lorewise, this was said to mirror ~~Winter / Christmas of 2021~~ the fact that the Divine-realm / Tiamat conflict had apparently begun to be drawn out ~~???, in-narrative it's barely been a few days / weeks it seems, just poor communication between the lore intern and the rest of the team - it they wanted more realistic bullshit, it'd be better to say it matches the shift in lore-setting from the warm Mediterranean to to the Polar Norse~~, along with the release of Cliodhna, who would haunt the aptly named 'Winter Deadwoods' of the update's namesake.*
    *The Draugr and newly added Duo lane side-jungle remained - however the new addition for this alteration were Winter Lanterns, placed at various chokes around the map ~~(not the Bloodborne 'oh fuck' moments, just actual stone standing-lanterns)~~.
-If hit by a single basic attack, these would spill out smoke functionally identical to stationary Nu Wa invisibility clouds, offering invis to any who entered, but breaking invis if the player attacked, was revealed by a ward or if an enemy also entered the mist.*
+If hit by a single basic attack, these would spill out smoke functionally identical to stationary Nu Wa invisibility clouds, offering invis to any who entered, but breaking invis if the player attacked, was revealed by a ward or if an enemy also entered the mist.
+Naturally, this resulted in ebin 1v5 jumpscares as entire teams would sit inside the Mid Winter Lantern on the Gold Fury side and wait for some unlukcy soul to pass by unaware.
+Without needing to be told to do so.*

-   *While these were a neat gameplay idea as a substitute for mid-lane Stealth Grass as seen in other MOBAs, their locations throughout the map functionally meant they were almost never used for ambushes / escapes, aside from the two mirrored on the outer wall of the Red Buff in the corridor between Mid and the Gold Fury (which sees quite a bit of traffic).
-The rest were either hidden in a low-traffic area of the Jungle, too close to a wall nobody would choose to path near, or right next to the base (and too far away to be used while pushing Phoenixes).*
+   *While these were a neat gameplay idea as a substitute for mid-lane Stealth Grass as seen in other MOBAs, their locations throughout the map functionally meant they were almost never used for ambushes / escapes, aside from the three around Mid (two mirrored on the outer wall of the Red Buff, in the corridor between Mid and the Gold Fury, which saw quite a bit of traffic; the other one being on the opposite side of the Pyomancer's wall, overlooking a harpy camp).
+The rest were either hidden in low-traffic areas of the Jungle, too close to a wall nobody would choose to path near, or right next to one of the bases (yet too far away to be used while pushing Phoenixes).*
    *For a provisional addition though, they were generally well-recieved, and perhaps might return in more aggressive positioning within a lane itself in a later patch. ~~(Next time they should place roaming Bloodborne Winter Lantern enemies around the map, maybe for the next Great Old One release, just to see how it plays out lole.
 It'd be funny to imagine that Junglers are no longer the only things that can oneshot you in the jungle)~~*

    *Aside from that, the map was genuinely beuatiful and comfy to just play around on.
 Top-tier, easily the best and cleanest state the Conquest map has been in, to both look at and play on, especially with how the palatte naturally contrasts with the red enemy outlines and overlays, while not burning your eyes out with bright white.*
+	*Fuck, I miss this map.*

 -> ![S8 Conq Phase 4](https://files.catbox.moe/6lbo96.jpg) <-